mgw58980/Surface-Temperature-and-Vegetation-Group/README.md

 look at figures generated from our data with temperature as our independent variable and density of vegetation as our dependent variable.

-Data Description: There is data in NEON for two Colorado sites, CPER & RMNP.
+Data Description: Our data includes air and surface temperature recordings collected from two NEON sites in Colorado, CPER and RMNP.
-CPER is more of a mountian range with trees, while RMNP is a grass field.
+CPER is a site with mountian ranges and trees, while RMNP is a grass field.
+Data is available from both sites from 2017 until 2023.
+Air temperature was measured using NEON site towers with sensors to record temperature profiles.
+Soil temperature was measured by using a platinum resistant thermometer placed a various depths within the soil.
 We will be looking for correlations between different vegatation structures and surface temperatures in those two sites.

 NEON Citations: These three are our main ones.
 There may be more added in the future.